Creamy Vegan Jamaican Jerk Pasta

 - 1 lb Cavatappi pasta

-- 3 tablespoons extra virgin olive oil
+- 3 tablespoons olive oil

 - 1 tablespoon minced garlic

-- 3 tablespoons Jamaican jerk seasoning
+- 3 tablespoons Jamaican Jerk seasoning

-- 2 cups grape tomatoes, halved
+- 2 cups cherry tomatoes, halved

-- 1 (14 oz) can coconut cream
+- 1 (14-ounce) can full-fat coconut cream, room temperature

 Instructions